DramaticCollaboration/doc.github.io/docs/synccms/deployment.md

 Database initialization script, upgrade script in the source code:

-“publiccms-parent/publiccms-core/src/main/resources/initialization/sql” directory;
+“SyncCMS-parent/SyncCMS-core/src/main/resources/initialization/sql” directory;

 The initialization script is “init.sql” and the upgrade script is “{old version}-{new version}.sql”

-The sample data corresponds to the script “data/publiccms/publiccms .sql”
+The sample data corresponds to the script “data/SyncCMS/SyncCMS .sql”

-1. ### **Visit PublicCMS**
+1. ### **Visit SyncCMS**
-   Please visit the engineering route of PublicCMS published through tomcat.
+   Please visit the engineering route of SyncCMS published through tomcat.
 1. ## <a name="_toc127369299"></a>**User-defined visiting method**
    1. ### **Context path and port**
-      In PublicCMS , the default context is /，the default port is 8080, the accessing program route is <http://localhost:8080/>
+      In SyncCMS , the default context is /，the default port is 8080, the accessing program route is <http://localhost:8080/>

 In deployment option 2, modifying the port attribute of the Connector tag in the conf/server.xml file can modify the port; modifying the name of the war under the webapps directory can modify the context of application.
 If you want to let the context of application be /, you should change the name of the war to ROOT.war, and delete the original directory of the ROOT.